CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-fiery-blade.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable on your Ringwraith or a Ringwraith follower.
 Each strike against the Ringwraith receives -1 body (-2 body and -2 prowess against The Witch-king).
 Discard The Fiery Blade after a strike against the Ringwraith fails or if the Ringwraith has Morgul-blade.
-Cannot be duplicated. <br>_"And with that he lifted high his sword and flames ran down the blade."_ ***---LotRV***
+Cannot be duplicated. <br>_"And with that he lifted high his sword and flames ran down the blade."_ ***---&NoBreak;LotRV***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>